 Kidney Transplant Program

-At UC Irvine Health, our transplant specialists have been providing kidney transplants to patients with end-stage kidney disease for more than 40 years.
+At UC Irvine Health, our transplant specialists have been providing kidney transplants to patients with end-stage renal disease for more than 40 years.

-We offer a comprehensive range of transplant services, including living kidney donations.
-This means that a patient needing a transplant can receive a kidney directly from a relative or friend, rather than wait for an organ to become available.
+We offer comprehensive kidney transplant services, including living kidney donations.
+This means that a patient needing a transplant can receive a kidney directly from a relative or matching donor, rather than wait for an organ to become available.

 For more information or to make an appointment, please call us at 714-456-8441.